planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 Polygons
 ========

-Next we look at how CSS styling can be used to represent polygons.
+Next we look at how YSLD styling can be used to represent polygons.

 .. figure:: /style/img/PolygonSymbology.svg